lwjglgamedev/zvk/bookcontents/chapter-03/chapter-03.md

 };
 ```

-It just enumerate the available extensions and checks if it supports the extensions stored in the `reqExtensions` constants, which, by now,
+It just enumerates the available extensions and checks if it supports the extensions stored in the `reqExtensions` constants, which, by now,
 stores the name of the KHHR Swapchain extension.